mia-platform/documentation/docs/release-notes/platform_10-9-0_releasenotes.md

 #### Backoffice No Code Configurator now supports `guard` and `oneOf` properties

-From now on, it is possible to configure directly from the Backoffice No Code Configurator two type of properties: `guard` and `oneOf` peroperties.
+From now on, it is possible to configure directly from the Backoffice No Code Configurator two type of properties: `guard` and `oneOf` properties.

 Do not forget to checkout the [Backoffice](#backoffice---139) back-kit component library news!